PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 20:15:49
+Last updated: 2024-04-19 20:16:22
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: Death can be the greatest opportunity of your life. - Berlin